-In the following example Net BRI configuration, the MAX has two T1 or E1 lines and has a Net BRI card installed in slot 5.
+In the following example Net BRI configuration on a MAX 6000, the MAX has two T1 or E1 lines and has a Net BRI card installed in slot 5.
 To enable local users to use the BRI lines to initiate outbound connections, the MAX must be configured for trunk groups.
 To enable outbound calls on the Line 1 use trunk groups: